scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_1.md

     If all 4 SONiC nodes have come up and passed health check you may proceed to [Connect to SONiC Routers](#connect-to-sonic-routers)

     > [!IMPORTANT]
     In some cases a SONiC node fails to successfully build.
 When this happens the deploy playbook triggers a rebuild process on the failed node.
-The rebuild will take another 10-12 minutes, so you may begin exercise 1 while also monitoring the rebuilding node in the deploy logs.
+The rebuild will take another 10-12 minutes, so you may continue exercise 1 on the routers that are up while also monitoring the rebuilding node in the deploy logs.

     Example deploy.log output showing three routers successfully launched, and one failure, which is queued for rebuild:
     ```